HarrisSte/React-Portfolio/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Contributors
 A great deal of research, reading, and learning occurred while working on this project.
 First, I started by accessing the materials that were provided by my instructor, TAs, and the boot camp itself.
-I worked through previous recordings of lessons and utilized office hours to debug issues.
+I worked through previous recordings of lessons to debug issues.
+I also conferred with a colleague of mine, Andrew to debug an issue with rendering on Netlify.
 <br>
 <br>
 Outside sources came from both React and Bootstrap documentation to understand further how the two can work together and how to implement components in my application seamlessly.
 I also read through several articles provided by Medium, web.dev, Stackoverflow, and W3Schools.